dockhero/documentation/README.md

 ## CLI

-We developed a CLI plugin which configures your Docker client to talk to Dockhero instead of your default machine:
+We developed a CLI plugin which makes your Docker client talk to Dockhero instead of your default machine:

 ```bash
 $ heroku dh:sh